Received a questionnaire?

-Neither CQC nor the Survey Coordination Centres receive your name, full address or information from your medical records.
+Neither CQC nor the Survey Coordination Centre receive your name, full address or information from your medical records.
 This confidential information is held by the NHS trust(s) that provided your care.
 Researchers analysing the results of the survey will use your postcode to undertake geographical analysis of overall results.

 What happens to my answers?

 Your answers are put together with everyone else’s who takes part.